 Justinmind’s integration with Microsoft Team Foundation Server

-Justinmind Enterprise is integrated with Microsoft Team Foundation Server (TFS) and you can import and export your TFS work items to and from Justinmind.
+Justinmind Enterprise is integrated with Microsoft Team Foundation Server (TFS), also known as Visual Studio Team Services or Azure DevOps Services, and you can import and export your work items to and from Justinmind.

 - This is only available to Justinmind Enterprise users